w3c/secure-payment-confirmation/scope.md

 authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.

-Though this document we seek to build consensus around the scope of SPC.
+Through this document we seek to build consensus around the scope of SPC.

 See also: [SPC Requirements and Design Considerations](requirements.md) for discussion about concrete requirements.

 We have been discussing three steps in a payment flow where browser capabilities could help streamline the user experience:

-* Establish user identity (e.g., cookie, session, payment app).
+* Identify the User (e.g., cookie, session, installed payment app).
 See also [issue 62](https://github.com/w3c/secure-payment-confirmation/issues/62).
 * Determine payment instruments for the user.
 When more than one is available, prompt the user to select one.
 * Authenticate the user for that instrument for this transaction.